 4. A non-photo driver's license or other non-photo

-If you will be away from your county of residence because of occupation, business or duties or you will be unable to go to the polls because of illness or disability, you may vote by absentee ballot.
+If you will be away from your county of residence because of occupation, school, business or duties or you will be unable to go to the polls because of illness or disability, you may vote by absentee ballot.

 1. Applications for absentee ballots are available from the Bucks County Board of Elections or on-line at VotesPA.

 2. Mail the completed application to the Bucks County Board of Elections Office, 55 East Court Street, Doylestown.

 3. The Board of Elections will send you a ballot as soon as it is printed.

 4. Complete your vote on the absentee ballot and mail to the Bucks County Board of Elections Office, 55 East Court Street, Doylestown.
 It must reach the Board of Elections by the Friday before the election.